 “ArtyParti has gone from strength to strength since its first broadcast.
 It’s a fantastic way for artists to open up a dialogue with a wider audience.” – Jo Howell, Photographic Artist.

-Over the past year, we’ve featured larger organisations such as the Sunderland Culture Company, Dance City, Churches Conservation Trust, Apples and Snakes, Sunderland Creative Writing Festival, Cultural Spring, Enterprise Place and Thought Foundation… And smaller, emerging & grass-roots organisations such as Putting Southwick on the Map, Solo Arts CIC, Wabbi Sabbi Poetry, Cranked Anvil and Broken Mask Theatre.
+Over the past year, we’ve featured larger organisations such as Sunderland Culture, Dance City, Churches Conservation Trust, Apples and Snakes, Sunderland Creative Writing Festival, Cultural Spring, Enterprise Place and Thought Foundation… And smaller, emerging & grass-roots organisations such as Putting Southwick on the Map, Solo Arts CIC, Wabbi Sabbi Poetry, Cranked Anvil and Broken Mask Theatre.
 The show thrives on creating & maintaining these partnerships.

 With ambitions to begin creating an annual printed anthology of work from artists who’ve been featured on ArtyParti, and begin podcasting our episodes, we recently launched a Patreon – you can help support our show & its growth.